erin-nielsen/ldap2pg/README.md

 		memberUid: uid=hruser2,ou=groups,dc=edb,dc=example,dc=org

 ## Install and Configure ldap2pg
-1. Create a user that has a login to the PostgreSQL database as an unprivileged role with CREATEDB and CREATEROLE privileges.
-As stated in the prerequisites ensure that the node running ldap2pg has access to the PostgreSQL database.
+1. Within your PostgreSQL instance, create a user as an unprivileged role with CREATEDB and CREATEROLE privileges.
+As stated in the prerequisites ensure that this ldap2pg node has access to the PostgreSQL database to connect with this user.

 2. Log onto the node you wish to run the ldap2pg application.

 3. Download and install [ldap2pg](https://ldap2pg.readthedocs.io/en/latest/) as an administrator.

-4. **Configure PostgreSQL Connection Settings**  If only one PostgreSQL instance database will be synchronized you may set the global environment variables for the user who is performing the synchronization.
+4. **Configure PostgreSQL Connection Settings**  If only one PostgreSQL instance database will be synchronized you may set the following global environment variables for the PostgreSQL user.
 Replace the following variables to match your environment using the user created in step #1.
-Alternatively, in step #7 below you may include them in the synchronization scripts if multiple PostgreSQL instances and YAML files are needed.
+Alternatively, in step #7 below, you may choose to include these settings in the synchronization scripts if multiple PostgreSQL instances and YAML files are needed.

 		export PGUSER=ldap2pguser
 		export PGPASSWORD='<password>'